 The population of city residents who are at least 65 years old is projected to increase by 40 percent between 2010 and 2040.
 This means that we will need to house more than 400,000 additional seniors in the coming years.
 Our seniors are more likely to be low-income, to be rent-burdened, and to live on a fixed income than other city residents.

-, a three-pronged strategy to make more homes accessible to seniors and people with disabilities, to develop new senior housing on NYCHA land, and to preserve more of the senior housing originally developed through federal housing plans.
+, an initiative to make more homes accessible to seniors and people with disabilities; developing new senior housing on NYCHA land; and preserving more of the senior housing originally developed through federal housing plans.